 Stability and Support: A Foundation for Safe Play

-This lateral support helps keep the foot from rolling during an aggressive change of direction or a deep lunge.
-Running shoes are made for forward motion and lack this side support, which is one reason they are not recommended for squash.
+Squash's multi-directional movement makes stability key.
+Squash trainers have sturdy uppers and supportive designs that cradle the foot around the ankle and midfoot, helping keep it from rolling during an aggressive change of direction or a deep lunge.
+Running shoes are built for forward motion and lack this side support, so they are not recommended for squash.

 Cushioning and Comfort: Endurance with Less Strain

-Squash shoes use midsole foams and shock-absorbing materials to soften these impacts.
-This cushioning helps protect joints and feet by absorbing the shock of jumping and landing, which can reduce the risk of stress injuries in the feet and legs.
-Insufficient cushioning has been linked to knee pain and other lower-limb complaints among squash players, so proper shock absorption can help beginners avoid some common overuse problems.
+Squash is high-impact: the jarring halt of a sprint, jumping to volley, and bouncing on your toes during a rally.
+Squash shoes use midsole foams and shock-absorbing materials to soften these impacts, protecting joints and feet and reducing the risk of stress injuries.
+Insufficient cushioning has been linked to knee pain and other lower-limb complaints among squash players.

 Cushioning also affects endurance.
-When the shoe absorbs much of the impact, your feet and legs fatigue more slowly.
-Trainers with good support and padding can reduce fatigue and help you play longer matches with less discomfort.
+When the shoe absorbs much of the impact, your feet and legs fatigue more slowly, so you can play longer matches with less discomfort and focus on strategy rather than aching feet.

 Confidence on the Court

-Players notice the difference.
-As one squash player put it, shoes that fit well and support the feet make a real difference to her confidence in movement, especially during fast adjustments and big lunges.
+Quality trainers also build confidence.
+When you trust the grip and stability, you do not second-guess your footing, so you can dart into a corner, chase a drop shot, or plant firmly for a hard shot without worrying about sliding.
+As one squash player put it, shoes that fit well and support the feet make a real difference to confidence in movement, especially during fast adjustments and big lunges.
+Feeling sure-footed can be the difference between hesitating on a shot and going for it.

 A Worthy Investment in Your Performance

-For newcomers it can be tempting to use any old gym shoes to save money, but a proper pair of squash trainers tends to pay off.
-Quality squash shoes are built for the sport's demands, often lasting longer and holding their supportive qualities, so you may not need to replace them as often as cheap sneakers.
+It is tempting to use any old gym shoes to save money, but a proper pair of squash trainers tends to pay off.
+Built for the sport's demands, they often last longer and hold their supportive qualities, so you replace them less often than cheap sneakers.
+Factoring in durability and injury prevention, a good pair can spare you frequent replacements and possible treatment costs later.
+In play, the benefits are clear:

 - Better grip for faster, more agile movement.